The City of Humboldt manages water and sewer services for the municipality.

 All utility accounts are set-up and managed through City Hall.
 Utility accounts are linked to the property, NOT the customer.
 For rental properties, please review the City's Landlord & Tenant Utilities Agreement on our Civic Policies page.

-Starting January 2017, residential utility services are billed monthly.
+Residential utility services are billed monthly.
 Commercial utility services are billed every month.

 A water meter deposit is required before water and sewer services can be connected.
 This deposit varies with the size of the water meter required.
 Typically, most residents have a 5/8 inch meter; the deposit for this size is $140.
 This deposit is retained by the City unless the customer moves out of Humboldt.
 At this time, the deposit refund is applied against a final utility bill.
 For customers moving to a different property within Humboldt, there is a $20 transfer fee.